 As of December 31, 2017, the Company had cash and cash equivalents of approximately \$16.6 million, of which, \$15.1 million was held by Fluent, an increase of \$6.5 million from \$10.1 million as of December 31, 2016.
 A portion of this cash held by Fluent may be used by Fluent only for general operating purposes.
 In addition, the Company will contribute \$20.0 million in cash to Red Violet upon completion of the Spin-off.
 Based on projections of growth in revenue and operating results in the coming year, and \$13.5 million from the January 2018 Registered Direct Offering, the Company believes that it will have sufficient cash resources to finance its operations and expected capital expenditures for the next twelve months.
 Subject to revenue growth, the Company may have to continue to raise capital through the issuance of additional equity and/or debt, which, if the Company is able to obtain, could have the effect of diluting stockholders.
 Any equity or debt financings, if available at all, may be on terms which are not favorable to the Company.
-If the Company's operations do not generate positive cash flow in the upcoming year, or if it is not able to obtain additional equity or debt financing on terms and conditions acceptable to it, if at all, it may be unable to implement its business plan, or even continue its operations.
+If the Company's operations do not generate positive cash flow in the upcoming year, or if it is not able to meet the debt covenants specified in the Credit Agreement, as amended, or if it is not able to obtain additional equity or debt financing on terms and conditions acceptable to it, if at all, it may be unable to implement its business plan, or even continue its operations.